 Train Travel: Taking the time to explore the options of this sustainable alternative could be well worth your while, will help you reduce your own contribution to carbon emissions, and might very well lead to some unexpected delights.
+Just make sure that, if you choose to travel by train during the current pandemic, you are taking the necessary steps to stay safe, and consider the added benefit of being able bring a Dutch oven for camping.

 By Susanne van Gendt

 Due to the PIA project (Pricing and International Offers) and the reintroduction of night trains across Europe (by Austria’s ÖBB Nightjet, while investing in new trains), it is now possible to cross the European continent with one single booking, while conveniently traveling overnight on some routes.
-These developments make it more and more easy to travel from Amsterdam to Vienna, or from Copenhagen to Paris or even London to Barcelona by train.
+These developments make it more and more easy to travel from Brussels to Vienna, or from Copenhagen to Paris or even London to Barcelona by train.
 Is traveling by train finally replacing the plane?

 Enter COVID-19… in the midst of our battle towards a more sustainable society, the Coronavirus changed everything.
 Although COVID-19 made lots of victims and we would never wish for a pandemic to break out, there may be one upside to this eerie new reality: it may forever change the way we think about travel.
 Perhaps the outbreak might even cause us to go back in time: travel locally and explore our own backyards.
 Luckily, there is one way of travel that we still can rely on for our local journey: the good old train.